EDCD/EDMarketConnector/README.md

 ### Error: Can't connect to EDDN
 EDMC needs to talk to eddn-gateway.elite-markets.net on port 8080.
 If you consistently receive this error check that your router or VPN configuration allows port 8080 / tcp outbound.

+### Import failed: No ship loadout found
+Complex ship loadouts with Engineers' mods can cause you to hit an Internet Explorer / Edge limitation on the length of URLs.
+Switch to a browser that doesn't suck.

 Running from source
 --------